noshbar/SDGG/README.md

 * saves your session details so if the server restarts and you refresh your page, you'll get where you last left off
 * tries to prevent generating the same images again, if they're found, they'll be returned immediately from the outputs folder
 * provides rudimentary browsing of generated images, allowing you to copy settings used for generating
+* using the `-of <category>` parameter, you can store results in different folders, e.g., one for "animals", one for "fantasy", one for "taxes", whatever, to prevent things getting too unwieldly

 ### GOTCHAs